 May we see Camp before my child comes?

-Cho-Yeh hosts a Family Fun Day in April from 12:00 – 5:00 pm.
+Cho-Yeh hosts a Family Fun Day in April.
 This is a free day to come and check out Camp Cho-Yeh!
-Many of the camp activities and facilities will be open and lunch will also be served in the Camp Dining Hall.
+Many of the camp activities, tours, and facilities will be open.
 It is a great opportunity to bring your children to see what camp is like before they come for their session.
 The Cho-Yeh staff will be available for any questions you may have.
 Just come on by and enjoy the facility!
-Tours can also be scheduled by calling the Cho-Yeh Office, and are available during the week as well as on weekends.
+If you can’t make it then, tours can also be scheduled by calling the Cho-Yeh Office, and are available during the week as well as on weekends.
 Once the camp season begins in June, tours will not be given while summer campers are on site.

 Does Cho-Yeh suggest any other resources for helping families send their child to Camp?